ChangleChen/SPComBat/README.md

 **Licenses**:
 - Matlab code: MIT License

-**References**: The manuscript of this method is currently under review.
-Please cite our paper/repository if you are using this method or its extension for image harmonization or characterization of inter-scanner variability.
+**References**: Please cite our [paper](https://direct.mit.edu/imag/article/doi/10.1162/imag_a_00306/124455) if you are using this method or its extension for image harmonization or characterization of inter-scanner variability. https://direct.mit.edu/imag/article/doi/10.1162/imag_a_00306/124455

 <div id='id-section1'/>